hilajflavio/image-generator/README.md

 # extension-vuejs - Random Dog Image Generator Extension

+## How to load the Extension in Chrome:

+#### Open Chrome and go to chrome://extensions/.

+#### Enable Developer mode (top right corner).

+#### Click Load unpacked and choose the extension folder (which you will dowload from the release section in this Github repository and unpack the extension.zip file)

+#### The extension should now appear in the extensions list with its icon.

 This template should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup